“Well, he’s definitely cheating on you,” Dingo said, throwing the pictures on the desk in front of her. “These good enough for ya?’

 Dingo just shook his head.
 “Sorry?” he said to Cuddles.

 “Na.
 I was gonna kick him out anyway.
 He wants to cuddle WAY too much after.”

 “Whatever.
 Everyone’s got a limit, and that guy’s over all of ‘em.
 Come on in.”

 Cuddles’ apartment was exactly what you might expect from a 6’3” tall, 289lb gay hipster-bear.
 Then again, it might not have been exactly what you’d expect.
 In any case, it was immaculately decorated in a modern, dark hardwood motif.
-Everything had it’s place and Cuddles made sure it was there.
-Dingo loved that because he knew his very presence in the place gave Cuddles the urge to clean everything immediately after he left.
+Everything had its place and Cuddles made sure everything was in its place.
+Dingo loved that, because he knew his very presence in the place gave Cuddles the urge to clean everything immediately after he left.

 Dingo and Barney walked in and Dingo plopped down on the white leather couch.
 He could almost see Cuddles wince.
 Barney sat politely on the floor at the edge of the couch, his tongue hanging out, panting lightly.
 “Okay,” Cuddles said.
 “You can get on the couch, Barney.”

 Barney jumped up and snuggled next to Dingo, wagging his tail.

 “I’m just gonna have to vacuum it anyway,” Cuddles muttered.
 “What can I get you to drink, my not-so-esteemed amigo?” he asked.